-We have undertaken two Integrated Impact Assessments (IIAs) which assess the potential impact and equality effects of the changes we are proposing.
-This also includes the impact of any potential move of women and children's inpatient services from Telford to Shrewsbury.
+We have undertaken two Integrated Impact assessments (IIAs).
+These assess the potential impacts and equality effects of the broader proposals and also any potential move of some of the women's and children's services from Telford to Shrewsbury.
 These were taken into account as part of the CCGs' decision-making process in considering their preferred option.
 The IIAs followed a three-stage process:

-- Scoping and listing of all potential impacts - Assessing key impacts - Assessing equality effects, including those identified as having protected characteristics under The Equality Act (2010)
+- Scoping and listing out all potential impacts - Assessing key impacts - Assessing equality effects including those identified as having protected characteristics under The Equality Act (2010).

-You can read the IIAs on our website: www.nhsfuturefit.org
+You can read the IIAs on our website www.nhsfuturefit.org